-There may not be as many giant dogs as there are of other types of breeds, but here at The Dog Breeds Bible, we have profiles on 30 giant dog breeds!
+There may not be as many giant dogs as there are of , but here at The Dog Breeds Bible, we have profiles on 30 giant dog breeds!
 Below you will see a table of the top 10 and can click on the pictures to read more information on each.
 Each profile gives you the personalities and traits such as the appearance, behavior, grooming, and history of each dog.
 Find the perfect match for your household and family today!

 Top Ten Giant Dog Breeds